 Earlier this month, jury selection began in the trial for a pelvic mesh injury lawsuit filed by plaintiff Patricia Hammons.
 The suit, which will be argued in the Philadelphia Court of Common Pleas, was filed by Hammons in 2013 after a now-discontinued defective medical product called Prolift failed to work as designed and marketed.
 Parts of the mesh, which Hammons’ attorney says was large enough to cover two and a half football fields, permanently adhered to her bladder, causing a painful build-up of scar tissue.
-The mesh may have also caused Hammons’ small intestine to collapse into her vaginal cavity, though the defense counsel disputes this connection.
+The mesh may have also caused Hammons’ small intestine to collapse into her vaginal cavity, though the defense counsel disputes this connection, as a personal injury lawyer in Philadelphia, PA can explain.

 Woman Sues After Defective Pelvic Mesh Implant Fuses to Her Bladder, Causes Chronic Pain, Requires Surgeries